pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

         return None
 ```

-This next piece of Python code specifies the Javascript as text, and calls upon the above function to create the .js file.
+Below specifies the Javascript as text, and calls upon the above function to create the <code>.js</code> file.

 ```python
 # unique_fields_nested.js